sp-soul/sp-soul.github.io/_posts/2020-07-22-how-dark-patterns-affect-mental-health.md

 ## What is a dark pattern?
-The phrase with coined by Harry Brignull, a UX designer.
+The phrase was coined by Harry Brignull, a UX designer.
 They are features of interface design crafted to **trick users** into doing things they might not want to do, but which benefit the business.

 There’s a short video [about it here](https://youtu.be/kxkrdLI6e6M) if you’d like to check it out, and it’s prime example is my favourite - how do you go about cancelling your Amazon account?

-You might start by heading to the “my account” page:
+You might start by heading to the “Your Account” page:

 ![The your account section of Amazon](/static/img/posts/how-dark-patterns-affect-mental-health/amazon-your-account.jpg){:loading="lazy"}

 You could click any of these links but none of them would take you there.
 Here’s what you need to do:

 1. You scroll to the bottom of the page and select ‘Help’ out of the two-dozen links there.
-2. Of the 16 categories on the ‘help’ page, you need to select ‘Contact us’
+2. Of the 16 categories on the ‘Help’ page, you need to select ‘Contact us’
-3. Of the 4 tabs that appear there you have to select ‘prime or something else’
+3. Of the 4 tabs that appear there you have to select ‘Prime or something else’
-4. From the drop-down under ‘something else’ you have to select ‘login & security’
+4. From the drop-down under ‘Something else’ you have to select ‘Login & security’
-5. From the next dropdown that appears you have to select ‘close an account’
+5. From the next dropdown that appears you have to select ‘Close an account’
 6. Once here, you have to contact them directly to actually perform the action (this is a whole other problem which we’ll get to a little later)

 This is an example of a dark pattern.
 This one is known as a “roach motel” - something that seems appealing and is easy to get into, but very difficult to get out of.